Our Team

 Claude Johnson is an author, historian, and founder of the Black Fives Foundation.
 He was born in Vienna, Austria, and lived in the Republic of the Congo (now the Democratic Republic of the Congo) before moving to the USA with his parents at age six.
 His father was African American, from the South Side of Chicago, and his mother was German, from the Römerstadt section of Frankfurt am Main.

 He has a BS in civil engineering and economics from Carnegie Mellon and an MS in mechanical engineering from Stanford.
 During a 20-year career in corporate America, Claude held management and exec positions at IBM, American Express, NBA Properties, Nike, Phat Farm, and Benetton Sportsystem.
+He left to become a stay-at-home dad to his three sons, each of whom are NCAA Division I student-athletes – the oldest two in football and his youngest in basketball.
+For more information, please visit Claude Johnson’s profile page on LinkedIn.
+(Back to top)

 MICHAEL KING